Aging & Health A to Z

 - Quit smoking.
-Your healthcare provider can guide you to the most effective approaches, including medications, therapy, and skin patches.
+Your healthcare provider can help you find the best way to quit.

 - Wear sunglasses.
-Sunglasses can block ultraviolet B (UVB) rays when you're outdoors or wear a broad-brimmed hat that blocks the sun.
+Sunglasses can block ultraviolet B (UVB) rays when you're outdoors, You can also wear a broad-brimmed hat to block the sun.

 - Take care of other health problems.
 This is especially important if you have diabetes or other medical conditions that can increase your cataract risk.